Examination Results

 Key Stage 4

-Almost every single student (99%) secured at least one GCSE and 64% of students achieved 5 GCSEs graded 9-4 (or equivalent) including English and Maths.
-The vast majority of Year 11 students will progress to President Kennedy School’s Post 16 to study Level 3 courses.
-Significantly, a good number of students achieved top GCSE grades 8 or 9 in the new reformed GCSEs across a range of subjects with 14% achieving grade 7+ in 5 or more of their GCSE subjects
+Almost every single student (99.6%) secured at least one GCSE and 65% of students achieved 5 GCSEs graded 9-4 (or equivalent) including English and Maths.
+The majority of Year 11 students will progress to President Kennedy’s Post 16-Select to study Level 3 courses.
+We are also pleased to see the percentage of students achieving the top grades across their GCSEs increase from the 2019 results with 17% achieving grade 7+ in 5 or more of their GCSE subjects.

 President Kennedy School was again among the top performing state schools nationally for academic progress.